MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 ## Classic account

-Classic accounts are being deprecated.
+Classic accounts are deprecated.
 It isn't recommended to create a new classic account.

 If you currently have a classic account, see the [migration guide](azure-video-indexer-ams-retirement-guide.md).